notteddydev/reimagined_lamp/README.md

 - vcard object for setting / getting properties of a vcard?
 Useful for import / export
 - Set up with nginx on local
 - Prevent 'profession' from being a required field.
+- Create method on ContactableType / QuerySet / something to find the 'preferred' type.
+REPLACE the horrible methods in test_views.py

 ### Long-term